alem-platform/bootcamp-go/story12/btree_delete_node/README.md

 1. **Node with No Children (Leaf node)**: Simply remove the node.
 2. **Node with One Child**: Replace the node with its child.
-3. **Node with Two Children**: Replace the node with its inorder successor (the smallest node in the right subtree) or inorder predecessor (the largest node in the left subtree).
+3. **Node with Two Children**: Replace the node with its inorder successor (the smallest node in the right subtree) or inorder predecessor (the largest node in the left subtree), the node from the leaf should be deleted.

 **Function definition:**